-If you want to do your first pushup or do more pushups, this article will show you how to get better at pushups.

 If your goal is to do a hundred pushups, use the above strategies and you’ll definitely reach that goal.
 But if your goal is to increase muscle mass and become stronger – you should take a different approach.

 You see, doing 100 pushups will increase muscular endurance but will lead to little muscle gain.

 Personally, I quit trying to increase reps after I hit 50 pushups non-stop.
-And you should do the same thing too, if your goal is build strength and muscle.
+And you should do the same thing too if your goal is to build strength and muscle.